 What is the Anthracnose Life Cycle?

 Anthracnose is caused by several species of fungi, each with its own life cycle.
 Depending on the fungus, anthracnose can cause damage throughout the year or only during certain seasons.
 Generally, anthracnose will begin as tiny spots on leaves and fruits that turn into necrotic lesions.
-These lesions are where fungus spores are released, allowing anthracnose to spread quickly from one plant to the next.
+These lesions are where fungus spores are released, allowing anthracnose to spread.

 How Does Anthracnose Spread?

-Anthracnose is spread primarily through contact with infected soil, plants, or water.
-Fungal spores can be spread via wind and rain.
-It is important to take preventive measures, such as improved sanitation and avoiding overhead watering, in order to protect your plants from anthracnose.
+Anthracnose is spread primarily through contact with infected foliage Fungal spores can be spread via wind and rain and splashing water.
+It is important to take preventive measures, such as improved sanitation.

 Does Anthracnose Stay in Soil?